ElizaKeffeler/blog/IOS Bypassing /IOS Bypassing Pen Test.md

--Restart SpringBoard so the new tool goes into effect.
+Restart SpringBoard so the new tool goes into effect.
 NOTE: Device’s screen should flashing.

-- Then killall SpringBoard
+Then killall SpringBoard

 ![eleven](https://github.com/ElizaKeffeler/blog/blob/main/IOS%20Bypassing%20/img/IMAGE11.png)